angelobaricante/organix/README.md

 1. __Advance File Organizer__:open_file_folder: : Automatically organizes files based on their types into predefined or customizable folders, making it easy for users to locate and manage their documents, images, videos, and other file types.

-2. __Temporary File Deleter__:wastebasket: : Scans and removes temporary files, such as cache files, logs, and other one-time-use data, freeing up storage space and improving system performance.
+2. __Temporary File Deleter__:wastebasket: : This user-friendly tool allows you to include a ".temp" keyword in files meant for one-time use (e.g., images downloaded for a single project), and swiftly deletes all such temporary files with a single click.
+It efficiently frees up storage space and enhances system performance by eliminating cache files, logs, and other short-term data.

 3. __Automated Backup__:floppy_disk: : Automatically creates backups of user-defined folders and files at scheduled intervals, ensuring that critical data is safe and secure.